 Immanuel members and guests come together weekly for the Divine Service – praising God in response to the forgiveness of sins we receive on account of Christ crucified on the cross for us.
 For it was there on the cross, by suffering sin’s punishment of death, that Jesus sacrificially gave up his life for the benefit of all people.
 By his sinless life, substitutionary death, and succeeding resurrection from the dead, Jesus reconciled humanity to our Creator and heavenly Father.
 During worship – the Divine Service because God is serving us – God brings us the benefits of Jesus’ work through His Word and Sacrament.
 We respond in faith by offering sacrifices of praise to His Glory.
 We offer three worship opportunities each weekend:

-During the church’s fall Advent and spring Lenten seasons we also worship on Wednesdays.
+During the church’s fall Advent and spring Lenten seasons we also worship on Wednesdays at 6:30 pm.
 Other services are held during special holidays and observances such as Easter, Christmas, and Thanksgiving.

 In Lutheran Service Book we joyfully and reverently utilize the holy Christian Church’s historic liturgies and hymnody, which have arisen over the centuries.
 Though used as our tradition, we never let them become a “law of man” over us.
 Other musical pieces, often considered more “contemporary,” as well as other special Orders of worship are occasionally employed to ring out the Good News of Jesus Christ.